Psyllium Husk Pudding

 Step 5

-Pour it into glasses and put your favorite fruits.
+Transfer into serving glasses and layer with your chosen fruits.

 Psyllium Husk Pudding - Step 5